 The term $d\bar{u}/dt$ is a total derivative: it measures how the network output changes as $t$ increases, accounting for two effects simultaneously, the explicit dependence on $t$ as a conditioning input and the implicit dependence through $z_t$ (which moves along the flow as $t$ changes).
 Expanding via the chain rule:

 The first term is a Jacobian-vector product (JVP): the Jacobian of the network output with respect to its input $z$, dotted with the velocity vector $v(z_t, t)$.
 This is computed via forward-mode automatic differentiation, a single modified forward pass through the network.
 In PyTorch: torch.func.jvp.
 In JAX: jax.jvp.
-The overhead is roughly 20% compared to standard flow matching training, which is modest; far less than running a full second forward pass for a teacher network.
+The overhead in practice is a fraction of an extra forward pass, much less than running a full second forward pass for a teacher network.

 The full training loss applies stop-gradient to the entire target to avoid second-order gradients: